 Now, let’s take the ultimate “grid-down” scenario; do you want to trust and to rely on the government to take care of your family?
 Would the government even have the capacity to do so?

-Actually, let me ask a more fundamental question; what actions would the federal government would take in the event of a “hard” grid-down?
+Actually, let me ask a more fundamental question; what actions would the federal government take in the event of a “hard” grid-down?
 What policies would they implement?

 Having a problem answering that question?
 Really?
 I doubt it.